Mahadev-Bolde/Apnacollege-demo/README.md

-# ABHI-Demo
+# Abhi-Demo
-This is my first repo
+This is my first repo.
 Author - Abhi Bolde